toxinu/leselys/README.rst

 Leselys
 =======

 I'm Leselys, your very elegant RSS reader.
+Try me `right now`_ (demo/demo)!

 No `bullshit apps`_ for Android, iPhone, etc. Just a responsive design and for every device.

 Leselys is Heroku ready.
-There is a `demo here`_ (demo/demo).

 Installation
 ------------